komjaur/calmproject/README.md

 # Survival Chaos Unity Starter

-This repository contains a bare-bones Unity project structure intended to recreate the core loop of *Survival Chaos*.
-The project lives in **calmproject2/** and targets **Unity 2022.3 LTS** with the Universal Render Pipeline (URP).
+This repository provides a lightweight Unity framework inspired by the custom Warcraft III map *Survival Chaos*.
+It is meant as a learning playground or starting point for a more complete strategy game.
+All Unity content lives in **calmproject2/** and the project targets **Unity&nbsp;2022.3 LTS** using the Universal Render Pipeline (URP).

 ---